Manufacturing Power and EV Charging Technology: 5 Considerations

 With the right expertise, even complex product assemblies such as battery junction boxes, on-board chargers or traction inverters can be produced using highly automated manufacturing techniques.

 Automotive electronics manufacturing requires a significant amount of expertise, competence and specialized processes, equipment and facilities.
 Re-purposing existing factories and labor takes substantial investments in buildings, equipment, and know-how.
-Electronics manufacturing becomes very much more specialized when it comes to automotive electric vehicle power and charging electronics.
+Electronics manufacturing becomes very much more specialized when it comes to electric vehicle power and charging station electronics.

 4. Assuring Vehicle Quality Through Testing